-Expertly developing capable and compassionate health care providers for physically active populations for 4 decades
+Expertly developing capable and compassionate athletic trainers and allied health professionals for over 4 decades…

 Since 1990, the American Medical Association has recognized the rapidly evolving field of athletic training as an official allied health profession, and Ithaca College's undergraduate Athletic Training program has long been at the head of the class when it comes to excellence.
 It has since been one of the country's most established & respected athletic training education programs, producing quality athletic trainers & sports medicine professionals since 1975.
 Our CAATE accredited degree program addresses the growing national need for enhanced care of the injuries & illnesses that disrupt the daily lives of athletes & the physically active.

 The Athletic Training major in the Department of Exercise & Sport Science provides students with theoretical and professional preparation in allied health care for athletes and physically active persons.
 The curriculum is designed to prepare students for the BOC certification examination, for competent clinical practice, and for entry into various and related professional and postgraduate programs of study in related health care fields.
 This allied health preparation is designed to facilitate an academic foundation that will allow graduating students to seek professional certification, professional career opportunities in both the public and private sector, or to continue their education beyond IC; objectives met through a combination of educational experiences incorporating related academic course work with supervised clinical training.
 Graduates of our degree program in Athletic Training have long been respected leaders in the athletic health care industry in New York, the northeastern United States, and beyond (click here to see a sampling of what our alumni are doing now!).